Delaware Incorporation: Everything You Need to Know

 Companies use this feature of Delaware’s tax code to minimize their own tax bill.

-Filing fees are a large source of the Delaware’s revenue.
+Filing fees are a large source of Delaware’s revenue.
 Therefore, the state is incentivized to keep the process quick and simple to retain the companies already in Delaware and attract new businesses to the state.
 The state asks very little in terms of personal information of the business’ owners, executives, and directors which is enticing for people concerned about privacy.

 Given the popularity of companies incorporating in Delaware over the last 50 years, it has certainly become a status symbol for young companies to prove their bona fides.
 It also carries cachet and makes the business more attractive to investors, bankers, and executives given their familiarity with how Delaware’s business laws work.